projectcalico/calico/master/security/protect-hosts.md

 In the following example, we create a host endpoint for the host named **my-host** with the interface named **eth0**, with **IP 10.0.0.1**.
 Note that the value for **node:** must match the hostname used on the Calico node object.

-When the host endpoint is created, traffic to or from the interface is dropped unless policy in place.
+When the host endpoint is created, traffic to or from the interface is dropped unless policy is in place.

 ```
 apiVersion: projectcalico.org/v3